Harem: Seljuk Empire

 The slaves, as well as the slave-concubines in Muslim Anatolia, were commonly of Christian Greek origin.
-In the 11th to the 15th century, Anatolia was a religious border zone of warfare between dar al-Islam (the Muslim world) and dar al-Harb (the non-Muslim world), and the Orthodox Christian Greek population of Western Anatolia and the Aegean islands was, as kafir infidels, consequently considered legitimate targets of enslavement by Muslims.
+In the 11th to the 15th century, Anatolia was a religious border zone of warfare between (the Muslim world) and (the non-Muslim world), and the Orthodox Christian Greek population of Western Anatolia and the Aegean Islands was, as infidels, consequently considered legitimate targets of enslavement by Muslims.

 Christian Greeks, as well as Catholic Italian Franks from the Frankokratia, were popular in the slave trade to the Islamic sultanates of Anatolia, and Christian Greek appear to have been the common one among the slave-concubines as well as male and female slaves of the harem staff.

 The love poetry of Islamic Anatolia were often directed toward Christian slave-concubines, and Greek women were idealized and highly sought after by Anatolian Muslim men of all classes as concubines and wives.